 All instructors of record at IU Bloomington are eligible to apply to the 2022-2023 CMFP; interested instructors should submit the Qualtrics application (the application is also viewable as a PDF).
 Applications will be considered on a competitive basis and applicants are encouraged to consult the rubric the Implementation Group will use to evaluate applications.
 Applications are due September 12, 2022.

 We are excited by the new opportunities for teaching and learning that our focus on affordable course materials will bring.
 The CMFP will benefit students not only by mitigating the cost of higher education, but also by enhancing their learning through customized course materials.
 Similarly, participating instructors will both make their courses as affordable and accessible as possible and gain professional development through the CMFP’s library and pedagogical support.

-More information about the CMFP application and program can be found at our call for proposals and FAQ page.
-Any instructor interested in the CMFP or affordable course materials is welcome to email Open Education Librarian Sarah Hare at firstname.lastname@example.org!
+More information about the CMFP application and program can be found at our call for proposals.
+Any instructor interested in the CMFP or affordable course materials is welcome to email Open Education Librarian at firstname.lastname@example.org !